Engineering-Research-and-Development/boost-opcua-server/readme.md

 ### Edit config.js in config folder
     Here you can :
     - set the port number
-    - enable the security Model
+    - enable the security mode
     - set the reading timeout from CSV file in ms
     - set the server resource path